ehoefig/creative-coding/README.md

-# Experiments in p5.js
+# Creative Coding
-Some experiments with generative design.
+Some experiments with generative design and creative coding.
+Should be mostly in p5.js.
 Feel free to re-use.

 All files provided through this github repository are by [Edzard Höfig](https://edzard.net) and licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0), unless otherwise noted.![cc] ![by]